AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/mutations/create-payment-order.md

 ## Output attributes

-The `createPaymentOrderOutput` object contains the payment order details that are needed to fulfill a payment.
+The `CreatePaymentOrderOutput` object contains the payment order details that are needed to fulfill a payment.

 Attribute |  Data Type | Description
 --- | --- | ---